st-bender/sciapy/README.md

 - `celerite` at least version 0.3.0 and
 - `george` for Gaussian process modelling,
 - `emcee` for MCMC sampling and
-- `corner` for the sample histogram plots.
+- `corner` for the sample histogram plots,
+- `regressproxy` for the regression proxy modelling.

 Out of these packages, `numpy` is probably the most important one to be installed first because at least `celerite` needs it for setup.